YixinGuo0921/libuthread/REPORT.md

 [Doubly Linked Lists](https://www.tutorialspoint.com/data_structures_algorithms/doubly_linked_list_algorithm.htm)
 [Deletion in a Linked List](https://www.geeksforgeeks.org/deletion-in-linked-list/)

+This phase was the only one in project 2 to employ unit testing, since queues
+are pervasive throughout every other phase of this project.
+All unit tests are
+located in `queue_tester.c`, and test every feature + their edge cases (for
+example, `queue_delete()` with only one object in queue, `queue_iterate()` with
+a deletion function, etc.).
+Every test case is briefly described in the
+aforementioned C file.

 ## libuthread.a
 Creating `libuthread` itself can be decomposed into three phases.
 First, a
 cooperative threading structure is implemented, where each thread must